ideditor/schema-builder/README.md

 fields as `shop`.

-In both explicit and implicit inheritance, fields for keys that define the preset are generally not inherited.
+In both explicit and implicit inheritance, fields for keys that define the preset via `tags` are generally not inherited, even when specified by the parent explicity.
 E.g. the `shop` field is not inherited by `shop/…` presets.
+This can be overwritten by adding the field explicitly like `"fields": [ "shop", "{shop}" ],`

 ##### `icon`

-An icon representing the preset, e.g. `"icon": "maki-park"`.
+An icon representing a preset, e.g. `"icon": "temaki-power_tower"` ([Example](https://github.com/openstreetmap/id-tagging-schema/blob/main/data/presets/power/tower.json)).
 More information about available icon sets and usage of icons can be found on the [icons subpage](ICONS.md).

 ##### `imageURL`